evhub/coconut/DOCS.md

 - `coconut --jupyter console` will launch a Jupyter/IPython console using the Coconut kernel.
 - `coconut --jupyter lab` will ensure that the Coconut kernel is available and launch [JupyterLab](https://github.com/jupyterlab/jupyterlab).

-Additionally, [Jupytext](https://github.com/mwouts/jupytext) contains special support for the Coconut kernel.
+Additionally, [Jupytext](https://github.com/mwouts/jupytext) contains special support for the Coconut kernel and Coconut contains special support for [Papermill](https://papermill.readthedocs.io/en/latest/).

 #### Extension